Spatially Inhomogeneous Competition between Superconductivity and the Charge Density Wave in YBa$_2$Cu$_3$O$_{6.67}$

 The behaviour of the $\ell=1$ intensity is very different.
 For low fields, $B \lesssim 10$~T, the field induces a relatively weak response at $\ell=1$.
 It shows a maximum at similar temperature as the $\ell=1/2$ component (see Fig.~\ref{fig4}d).
 For $10 \lesssim B \lesssim 16$~T, there is a rapid increase of $I(\ell=1)$ at low temperature (Fig.~\ref{fig4}c).
-At the ``crossover field'' $B=14$~T, $I(\ell=1)$ increases monotonically with decreasing temperature, \textit{i.e.} no maximum is observed.
+The rapid temperature dependence below 40~K associated with the crossover field may obscure any maximum due to competition with superconductivity.
 Then at higher fields $B \ge 14.5$~T, a maximum again develops at $T_{\textrm{max}}^{\ell=1}$ which is considerably lower than $T_{\textrm{max}}^{\ell=1/2}$ for the same field.
 Direct comparisons of the high- and low-field diffraction intensities at $\ell=1/2$ and $\ell=1$ versus temperature are shown in Fig.~\ref{fig4}e,f.
 To extract $T_{\textrm{max}}^{\ell=1/2}$ and $T_{\textrm{max}}^{\ell=1}$ in a systematic fashion where the maximum is less well defined, the diffraction intensity versus temperature curves are fitted using a skewed Gaussian function $\Gamma(T)=G(T)[1+\erf(\alpha T/\sqrt{2})]$ on a linear background-- solid lines in Fig.~\ref{fig4}.
 Here $G(T)$ is a Gaussian function and $\erf(\alpha T)$ is the error function.
-The characteristic temperatures, shown in Fig.~\ref{fig:maps}c versus magnetic field, are derived from the criterion $T_{max}=\textrm{max}(-d^2\Gamma/dT^2)$ -- that selects either a maximum or saturation point in the diffraction intensity versus temperature.
-We view $T_{max}$ as a characteristic temperature scale for competition between CDW and superconducting order.\\
+The characteristic temperatures, shown in Fig.~\ref{fig:maps}c versus magnetic field, are derived from the criterion $T_\textrm{max}=\textrm{max}(-d^2\Gamma/dT^2)$ -- that selects either a maximum or saturation point in the diffraction intensity versus temperature.
+We view $T_\textrm{max}$ as a characteristic temperature scale for competition between CDW and superconducting order.\\